How to Use Swore vs. Sworn (Irregular Verb Conjugations)

 The witness had sworn under oath to tell the truth.

-Swear off To promise to stop doing something or to avoid something that is considered harmful or negative.
+to swear off [something or someone] To promise to stop doing something or to avoid something that is considered harmful or negative.

-Swear in To administer an oath to someone, usually as part of a formal ceremony to confirm their appointment or election to a position.
+to swear in [or be sworn in] To administer an oath to someone as part of a formal ceremony to confirm their appointment or election to a position.

 Origin of swear